All Entries must be submitted online through Encore’s registration portal.

 IV- Teacher/Pro/Am- A “professional” derives 50% of their income from teaching, performing, and/or choreography.
 Any teachers must compete in Division 4.
 (Division 4 is not eligible for High Score Cash Award).

 Dance without Boundaries– Adaptive and inclusive division for diversely enabled dancers.
-This division competes for adjudication only.

 |Type||Time Limit||Max # of Dancers|